cannypack/sequelize/docs/manual/core-concepts/paranoid.md

 To make a model paranoid, you must pass the `paranoid: true` option to the model definition.
 Paranoid requires timestamps to work (i.e. it won't work if you also pass `timestamps: false`).

-You can also change the default column name (which is `deletedAt`) to something else.
+You can also change the default column name (which is `deleted`) to something else.

 ```js
 class Post extends Model {}